 Natural birth control

-Did you know that you can avoid pregnancy without using pharmaceutical contraceptive drugs, products, or devices?
-In this section, you can find out the basics of the different natural methods of birth control.
+Did you know you can reliably avoid pregnancy without using pharmaceutical contraceptive drugs, products, or devices?
+In this section, find out the basics of the different natural methods of birth control.

 Natural methods of birth control or fertility awareness are often confused with the outdated “rhythm method.”
 But fertility awareness and natural family planning have come a long way since the “rhythm method” was discovered.
 In the last 60 years, scientific research has helped doctors understand with great precision how to pinpoint the time of a woman’s ovulation even when she has variable or irregular cycles.